Undergraduate Terms and Conditions 2016/17

 f) Please refer to the Accommodation Welcome Pack section on the Campus Residences disciplinary process.

-b) Any outstanding fines, damages and administration charges will be deducted from the Booking/Cancellation/Damage deposit.
+b) Any outstanding fines, damages and administration charges will be deducted from the Booking / Damage Deposit.

-c) Occupiers who have been evicted from their Unit as per the preceding clause will not be entitled to a refund of the Booking/Cancellation/Damage deposit.
+c) Occupiers who have had the Licence revoked as per the preceding clause will not be entitled to a refund of the Booking / Damage Deposit.

-a) At the end of the Licence Period, the Occupier agrees to immediately vacate the Apartment and to remove all personal effects and belongings from the Unit.
+a) At the end of the Licence Period, the Occupier agrees to immediately vacate the Unit and /or Apartment and to remove all personal effects and belongings from same.
 Failure to do so may result in the Occupier incurring overnight charges at summer business rates until all such personal effects and belongings are removed.
-Any personal effects or belongings, including bicycles, left in or on the Unit or in or on the Complex after the expiry of the Licence Period may be disposed of by the Operator at its discretion without incurring any liability to the Occupier.
-Occupiers must ensure all Units and Apartments are left thoroughly cleaned and ready for the next occupants.
-Failure to do so will result in cleaning fines being levied against Occupiers and in the case of shared living spaces the cleaning fines will be divided between all Occupiers of the Apartment, irrespective of when they vacated the Unit.
+Any personal effects or belongings, including bicycles, left in or on the Unit / Apartment or in or on the Complex after the expiry of the Licence Period may be disposed of by the Operator at its discretion without incurring any liability to the Occupier.
+Occupiers must ensure all Units and / or Apartments are left thoroughly cleaned and ready for the next occupants.
+Failure to do so will result in cleaning fines being levied against Occupiers and in the case of shared living spaces the cleaning fines will be divided between all Occupiers of the Apartment, irrespective of when they vacated the accommodation.
 Details of cleaning fines will be detailed in the departure letter provided to each Occupier.
 The decision of the Operator is binding in this regard and correspondence will not be entertained.

 b) In the event of cancellation or early vacation of the Unit, which must be notified to the Operator in writing, no refund of any pre-payment or deposit shall be made until a replacement Occupier is found.
 In all such circumstances, an administration charge of €100 shall be retained by the Operator.